Single Ride - Discount

 The SFMTA provides a fifty-cent discount off an adult single ride for customers transferring to Muni from the agencies listed below when using a Clipper card (does not apply to Cable Car service).
 Some agencies also provide a reciprocal single ride discount for Muni customers transferring to their service.
 Please visit their websites or 511 for more information on their fare rules and discounts.

 - Harbor Bay Ferry

 - Golden Gate Ferry

 Transferring from the Daly City BART station to Muni

-You are eligible for two free rides on the 14R, 28, 54 and 57 Muni routes when transferring from the Daly City BART Station and paying your fare using Clipper.
+You are eligible for two free rides on the 14R Mission Rapid, 28 19th Avenue, 28R 19th Avenue Rapid, 54 Felton and 57 Parkmerced Muni routes when transferring from the Daly City BART Station and paying your fare using Clipper.
 The first trip must be taken within 23 hours after exiting BART and the second within 24 hours after exiting BART for the free fares to apply.
 The free fares are stored automatically when you tag your Clipper card upon exit at the Daly City station.
 You must also tag your Clipper card upon boarding Muni for proof of payment.